 The Bonds will bear interest from the Issue Date at the rate of 9.50% per annum, payable semi-annually in arrears in accordance with the terms and conditions as described herein.
-Unless previously converted, redeemed or repurchased and cancelled, the Bonds are convertible after \\\\\\2024 (the "Closing Date") and prior to \\\\\2031 by holders of the Bonds (the "Bondholders") into the Company's newly issued, ordinary shares of par value Rs.10 per share (the "Shares") on the terms described herein at the option of the Bondholder, at a Conversion Price as provided herein.
+Unless previously converted, redeemed or repurchased and cancelled, the Bonds are convertible at any time on and after the Issue Date up to the close of business on the 10th day prior to the Maturity Date by holders of the Bonds (the "Bondholders") into the Company's newly issued, ordinary shares of par value Rs.10 per share (the "Shares") on the terms described herein at the option of the Bondholder, at a Conversion Price as provided herein.
 The Conversion Price is subject to adjustment in certain circumstances.
 For the terms of the conversion rights, see "Terms and Conditions of the Bonds - Conversion".

 The Company, subject to applicable laws regulating issue of FCCBs in India may also redeem the Bonds in whole at any time at the Company's option at the Early Redemption Amount together with accrued and unpaid interest in the event of certain changes relating to taxation in the Republic of India ("India").
-Unless previously converted, redeemed or repurchased and cancelled, the Bonds will be redeemed on \\\\\\ 2031 at 100% of their principal amount together with accrued interest at 9.5% YTM save for any interest paid in cash.
+Unless previously converted, redeemed or repurchased and cancelled, the Bonds will be redeemed on 25 August 2031 at 100% of their principal amount together with accrued interest at 9.5% YTM save for any interest paid in cash.
 The Company will make an offer to repurchase any outstanding Bonds at the Early Redemption Amount together with accrued and unpaid interest upon the occurrence of a Change of Control (as defined herein), a Delisting (as defined herein) of the Shares from the BSE Limited (the "BSE") or a Non-Permitted Conversion Price Adjustment Event (as defined herein), See "Terms and Conditions of the Bonds".
-Any redemption prior to the Maturity Date, however, whether at the option of the Company or the Bondholders, is subject to prior receipt of approval from the Reserve Bank of India (the "RBI").
+Any redemption prior to the Maturity Date, however, whether at the option of the Company or the Bondholders, is subject to prior receipt of approval from the Reserve Bank of

+India (the "RBI").